Save on Pinterest

 chevrolet rear seat reminder

-Many new vehicles come with rear seat reminders that let you know you may have left the most precious cargo, i.e. your child, in your car.
-On GM models, the reminder is activated when a rear door is opened ten minutes before the car starts, and anytime after.
-Then when you turn off the car, the reminder flashes up on the control panel.
-Your child is obviously number one, but there are plenty of other things you shouldn’t leave in your car.
+Many new vehicles come with rear seat reminders that let you know you may have left the most precious cargo there is, i.e. your child, in the rear seat of the car.
+The reminder on GM models, for instance, is activated when a rear door is opened ten minutes before the car was started and anytime after.
+Then, when you turn off the car, the reminder flashes up on the control panel.

 17 / 17